 The Prophet also married some of the widowed wives of his Companions; those of them who had died in war or in spreading the message.
+3 the widowed wives of his Companions; those of them who had died in war or in spreading the message.
 He married them even though they were older than him, and he did so to honor them and their husbands.
 Veccia Vaglieri(1) in her book, In Defense of Islam, said:

 "Throughout the years of his youth, Muhammad and only married one woman, even though the sexuality of man is at its peak during this period.
-Although he lived in the society here.

-The Prophet also married some of the widowed wives of his Companions; those of them who had died in war or in spreading the message. he lived in the society he lived in, wherein plural marriage was considered the general rule, and divorce was very easy - he only married one woman, although she was older than him.
-He was a faithful husband to her for twenty-five years, and did not marry (1) A famous Italian Orientalist.
+Although he lived in the society he lived in, wherein plural marriage was considered the general rule, and divorce was very easy - he only married one woman, although she was older than him.
+He was a faithful husband to her for twenty-five years, and did not marry another woman, except after her death.
+He at that time was fifty years old.
+He married each of his wives thereafter for a social or political purpose: such that he wanted to honor the pious women, or wanted the lovalty of certain tribes so that Islam would spread amongst them.
+All the wives